The best places to live in Brisbane

 Victoria Point is a leafy family-friendly suburb which is located about 20 miles (30km) southeast of Brisbane’s centre.
 Expats will find that it's easy to meet fellow expats in the area, which is particularly popular among expats from England and New Zealand.

-Although properties tend to be a little bit older here, this does mean that there are lots more affordable options for those on a tight budget.
+Although properties tend to be a little bit older here, this does mean that there are many more affordable options for those on a tight budget.

 Affordable areas of Brisbane

-The cost of living in Brisbane is generally quite high and rent accounts for a large proportion of an expat's budget.
-The best option for those on a budget is to look into sharing a house or renting a portion of one of the area's large subdivided homes.
+The cost of living in Brisbane is generally quite high and rent tends to account for a large proportion of an expat's budget.
+The best option for those on a budget is to look into sharing a house or renting a portion of one of the city's many large subdivided homes.
 This is a great way to meet other people and become familiar with one's new host city.

 Darra is an older suburb with slightly more dated but spacious properties.
 It is possible to rent a room in a house in Darra for a nominal amount.
 The abundance of affordable rental options available in Darra makes it popular among students and young expats spending some time in Brisbane on a working holiday.
 There are regular bus and train services that connect Darra to other parts of Brisbane.

 On the downside, Darra is located close to a number of industrial areas which become a little quiet in the evening and it may not feel like the safest part of the city.
 The facilities may not be on par with what is available in other more affluent neighbourhoods in the city, but living here will certainly help in making some significant savings.